Analysis | Peter Navarro wants you to know they only intended to overthrow the government peacefully

 Yet Trump decided to share that report with his millions of Twitter followers a few weeks before the events at the Capitol.
 Here, from Factba.se, is that now-deleted tweet.

-You may not have been familiar with the first part of that tweet but I suspect you’re familiar with the latter part.
+You may not have been familiar with the first part of that tweet, but I suspect you’re familiar with the latter part.
 And that, of course, is the other important factor to consider when evaluating Navarro’s insistence that Trump bears no blame for the events of Jan.
 6. He, with Navarro’s help, repeatedly hyped obviously false claims about the election and then actively encouraged as many people as possible to show up in Washington that day.
 If the “sweep” “didn’t even need any protestors,” as Navarro told the Daily Beast, Trump sure spent a lot of time making sure there were protesters there anyway.
 And then, enraged by his rhetoric and by Navarro’s, they took it upon themselves to try to undo the results of the election.

-It’s obviously understandable why Navarro would like the world to believe that his plan was 1) legal and 2) not only peaceful but damaged by the violence that actually unfolded.
+It’s obviously understandable why Navarro would like the world to believe that his plan was 1) legal and 2) not only peaceful but damaged by the violence that unfolded.
 But his plan 1) was rooted in obvious falsehoods, 2) provided foundational support to the violence that actually occurred, 3) depended on an interpretation of legality that most observers consider dubious at best and, most importantly, 4) led to the same outcome: a rejection of the will of the electorate to retain power.

 I wish the best of luck to Mr. Navarro in his efforts to convince the world that the way he wanted to submarine American democracy and enact a coup against Biden didn’t necessarily require beating police officers into unconsciousness.
 Maybe he’ll sell a few books along the way.